TikitaTolley/TikitaTolley/README.md

 # Hi there! 👋
 I'm **Tikita Tolley** – a developer on a mission to simplify e-commerce.
-I'm based in the England but currently spending a year in Thailand!
+I'm based in England but currently spending a year in Thailand!

 I’m passionate about building Shopify apps that make online stores easier to manage and more engaging for customers.